angeria/bitsek/README.md

 ### Usage

-Start off by running the _Main_ executable.
+Start off by running the _Main_ executable in the _app_ folder.
 You should be greeted with the main menu in the terminal.
 ![main-menu](https://i.imgur.com/pnNQWa6.png)

 A natural first step as a new user would be to create a new user.
 Do this by writing _new_ and press enter.
 Here we are creating an account for Mr. Satoshi Nakamoto.
 He is immediately gifted with 1000 Bitsek.